IUCNN/IUCNN/vignettes/Approximate_IUCN_Red_List_assessments_with_IUCNN.md

 ```

 ## Predict IUCN Global Red List status
-You can then use the trained model to predict the conservation status of *Not Evaluated* and *Data Deficient* species with the `predict_iucnn` function.
-The output is a data frame with species names and numeric labels (as generated with prepare_labels).
+The trained model can then predict the conservation status of *Not Evaluated* and *Data Deficient* species with the `predict_iucnn` function.
+The output contains a data frame with species names and numeric labels (as generated with prepare_labels).

 ```{r}
 predictions <- predict_iucnn(x = features_predict,